1ts-org/snipe/README.md

 Meta–/ C | push an exact match filter on a specified class Meta–/ p | push a filter on personal messages
 Meta–/ s | push a filter on specified sender
 Meta–/ / | push a filter based on the current message.
-More Control-Us increase specificity, if the backend supports it Meta–/ Meta–/ | pop the filter stack
+More ^Us increase specificity, if the backend supports it Meta–/ Meta–/ | pop the filter stack
 Meta–/ S | Save the current filter as the default (and reset) Meta–i | popup a window with gunk about the current message